 A few years ago, every indie-writers conference I attended focused on developing an author platform.
-This was a fancy, buzzwordy way of saying that independent authors who want to sell books also must create and maintain an internet presence consisting of a website, a blog, and social media pages.
-Today the buzzwords have changed and conference sessions are still being conducted about why an internet presence is necessary, but many of them fail to provide specific tactics for marketing your book once your platform is in place.
+This was a fancy, buzzword-y way of saying that independent authors who want to sell books also must create and maintain an Internet presence consisting of a website, a blog, and social media pages.
+Today the buzzwords have changed and conference sessions are still being conducted about why an Internet presence is necessary.
+The focus has shifted though.
+Efforts like boosting your clicks have usurped old content based strategies.

 #1: A Picture Is Worth 1000 Likes

 Don’t forget to include a link back to your website, blog, or book page to capitalize on the interest you generate.
 And, don’t assume your fans are all following you on Facebook.
-Be sure to post this content on other image-centric social sites such as Instagram, Google+, and Pinterest.
+Be sure to post this content on other image-centric social sites such as Instagram and Pinterest.

 #2 Scatter Tastier Breadcrumbs

-The entire reason for developing an internet presence is to capture a potential reader’s attention while maintaining the interest of your existing fans.
+The entire reason for developing an internet presence is to capture a reader’s attention while maintaining your existing fans.
 All the little pieces of information shared in social media are like virtual breadcrumbs you scatter into the world to lure readers towards your content.
 So, its really important you choose “bread” your readers will love.